Launchpad guidelines and limitations

 - Events must be scheduled to begin at least five minutes after the previous one has ended.

 Adding and editing products

-When you add collections to a Launchpad event, make sure that no collection contains more than 1000 products.
+- When you add collections to a Launchpad event, verify that no collection contains more than 1000 products.

-All percentage discounts in an event apply to the regular prices of a product, not the compare at prices.
-When a sales event starts, your customers see the sale prices that you specified for the event.
-If you have compare at prices for your products, then for the duration of the event these values change to the regular, pre-sale prices of the products.
-When the event ends, both the regular and compare at prices change back to the values that they had before the event.
-If you do not want the compare at prices to be shown during an event, then remove them from your event theme.
+- All percentage discounts in an event apply to the regular prices of a product, not the compare-at prices.
+When a sales event starts, the sale prices that you specified for the event are displayed to customers.
+If you have compare-at prices for your products, then for the duration of the event these values change to the regular, pre-sale prices of the products.
+When the event ends, both the regular and compare-at prices change back to the values that they had before the event.
+If you don't want the compare-at prices to be displayed during an event, then remove them from your event theme.